High Speed 1: Ashford International

+This station was rebuilt as Ashford International during the early 1990s for international services from mainland Europe; this included the addition of two platforms to the north of station (the original down island platform had been taken over by international services).
+Unlike normal LGV stations in France, the through tracks for Ashford International railway station are off to one side rather than going through.
+The number of services was reduced after the opening of the Ebbsfleet station.
+A high-speed domestic service operated by Southeastern to London St Pancras began on 29 June 2009.
+Eurostar has not served the station since the COVID-19 pandemic in 2020, and services will not return until at least 2026.

+HS1 Ltd. (London St. Pancras Highspeed) also operates the Singlewell Infrastructure Maintenance Depot.

-Temple Mills Depot in Leyton is used for storage and servicing of Eurostar trains and off-peak berthing of Class 395 Southeastern high-speed trains.
+Temple Mills Depot in London Leyton, roughly 2 km northwest of Stratford International station, is used for storage and servicing of Eurostar trains and off-peak berthing of Class 395 Southeastern high-speed trains.

 Infrastructure

 The railway is maintained from Singlewell Infrastructure Maintenance Depot.

 The construction work of the line was complex, and many contractors were involved in delivering them.
 The CTRL Section 2 construction works had caused considerable disruption around the Kings Cross area of London; in their wake redevelopment was stimulated.
 The large redevelopment area includes the run-down areas of post-industrial and ex-railway land close to King's Cross and St Pancras, a conservation area with many listed buildings; this was promoted as one of the benefits for building the CTRL.
 It has been postulated that this development was actually suppressed by the construction project, and some affected districts were said still to be in a poor state in 2005.

 Track

 Both track and signalling technology (TVM-430 + KVB) are based on or identical to the standards used on the French LGV high-speed lines.
 The areas around St Pancras and Gare du Nord use colour light and KVB signalling with the whole of the high-speed route to Paris (CTRL, Channel Tunnel, LGV Nord) using TVM-430.
 Traffic between London and the Channel Tunnel is controlled from the Ashford signalling centre.
 Signalling tests before opening were performed by the SNCF-owned "Lucie" test car.